Command & Conquer: Tiberian series

-Command & Conquer, released on September 26, 1995, is the first game in the series and is considered as the title which originally defined and popularized the real-time strategy genre.
+Command & Conquer, released on September 26, 1995, is the first game in the series, which takes place sometime between 2017 and 2020, according to the Command & Conquer: Renegade manual.
+It is considered the title which originally defined and popularized the real-time strategy genre.
 Command & Conquer introduced the warring factions of the Global Defense Initiative (GDI) and the Brotherhood of Nod.
-Command & Conquer was well received and was widely praised by critics: "Command & Conquer is one of the finest, most brilliantly-designed computer games I have ever seen" said GameSpot reviewer Chris Hudak.
+Command & Conquer was well received and was widely praised by critics: "Command & Conquer is one of the finest, most brilliantly-designed computer games I have ever seen", said GameSpot reviewer Chris Hudak.
 Command & Conquer has attained 94% as an aggregate score from Metacritic with the less well received Covert Operations expansion pack obtaining an aggregate score of 72% after its 1996 release.
-The year in which C&C takes place is never specified in game but Command & Conquer: Renegade manual hints to take place between 2017 and 2020.

 Command & Conquer: Tiberian Sun, released on August 27, 1999, takes place in the year 2030.
 While the original Command & Conquer's plot was centered around an allegorical world politics setting, Tiberian Sun shifted this to a more science fiction-like setting against the apocalyptic background of Tiberium beginning to assimilate vast portions of the Earth's ecosystems.
 In 1998, Westwood Studios, the developers of Tiberian Sun, was acquired by Electronic Arts.
 However, EA had no direct part in the development of the title.
 Compared to its predecessor, Tiberian Sun relies heavily on science fiction technologies and introduces a new isometric game engine featuring varying level terrain to give the impression of a true 3D environment.

 The full motion video is also scripted differently; while the cutscenes of Command & Conquer and Red Alert were filmed from a first-person perspective, Tiberian Sun used traditional cinematic shots for its FMVs featuring actors such as James Earl Jones and Michael Biehn.

 Command & Conquer: Renegade, released February 26, 2002, takes place in the final days of the events of Command & Conquer and was the last Command & Conquer game to be created by Westwood Studios before their liquidation in 2003.
 Unlike any other games in the series, Renegade is a first-person shooter.
 Although receiving average reviews, with an aggregate score of 75% on both GameRankings and Metacritic, Renegade was praised for its online features.
 GameSpy awarded Renegade its 2002 "Wish it had been better" award, condemning the single player but saying that "C&C: Renegade's multiplayer was innovative and fun".
 Online play was praised for encouraging teamwork and coordinated assaults, unlike other contemporary first-person shooters.